DesislavaMetodieva/Bootstrap-Portfolio/README.md

 A skills section

-List out the skills you expect to learn from the bootcamp.
+List out the skills you expect to learn from the bootcamp. - ok

 An about/contact section